Zuzanna Janin

 Janin has created sculpture, video, installation, photography and performatives.
 She used the names Zuzanna Baranowska (1990-1992) and from 1992 Zuzanna Janin.
-Her work was shown in the Museum of Contemporary Art, Chicago; and A.I.R Gallery New York.
-She is included in Feminist Artists Data in Brooklyn Museum, NY.
+Her work was shown in the Museum of Contemporary Art in Chicago and the A.I.R.
+Gallery in New York City.
+She is included in Feminist Artists Data in the Brooklyn Museum, NYC.

 Career

-She is an visual artist, and participated in numerous shows in Europe and worldwide (in 1990-1992 under the name Zuzanna Baranowska, and from 1992 under the name Zuzanna Janin) i.e. Pompidou Metz, Jeu de Paume Paris, Art Institute Chicago, Museum of Contemporary Art Chicago, Whitechapel London, Moderna Museet Stockholm, Hoffmann Sammlung Berlin, Galerie Progr Bern, Hamburger Bahnhof Berlin, Kunsthalle Bern, Kunstmuseum Bern, The Art Institute of Philadelphia, SALM National Gallery Prague, Tate Exchange / Tate Modern London, TOP Tokyo Photographic Art Museum, NOMUS National Gallery Gdańsk, and many other institutions, museums and galleries.
+Janin is a visual artist, and participated in numerous shows in Europe and worldwide (in 1990-1992 under the name Zuzanna Baranowska, and from 1992 under the name Zuzanna Janin) i.e. Pompidou Metz, Jeu de Paume Paris, Art Institute Chicago, Museum of Contemporary Art Chicago, Whitechapel London, Moderna Museet Stockholm, Hoffmann Sammlung Berlin, Galerie Progr Bern, Hamburger Bahnhof Berlin, Kunsthalle Bern, Kunstmuseum Bern, The Art Institute of Philadelphia, SALM National Gallery Prague, Tate Exchange / Tate Modern London, TOP Tokyo Photographic Art Museum, NOMUS National Gallery Gdańsk, and many other institutions, museums and galleries.
 She took part in Sonbeek'92, Sydney Biennale 1992-1993, Istanbul Biennal 1992, Liverpool Biennale 1996, and 54th Venice Art Biennale 2011 (Romanian programme)., Manifesta 14, Priszina 2022 and A.I.R Gallery New York 2022.